ploedige/nextcloud-deck-export/README.md

-# nextcloud-deck-export-import
+# nextcloud-deck-export

-This code was imported from [@svbergerem](https://gist.github.com/svbergerem) [gist](https://gist.github.com/svbergerem/5914d7f87764901aefddba125af99938).

-This is mainly to show how to use the script with a Nextcloud instance using self signed certificates.

-The code in master branch have the original code and branch self-signed-certs will have the adjusted code.
+This code is a fork of the [keitalbame/nextcloud-deck-export-import](https://github.com/keitalbame/nextcloud-deck-export-import)

+The functionality was reduced to only output the deck content to a json file.

 ## Before run the script